IllinoisSocialMediaMacroscope/smm-smile/Deployment.md

 # Deployment of SMILE
 SMILE can be deployed using Kubernetes clusters.
-For more information about kubernetes, pleaes visit [here](https://kubernetes.io/)
+For more information about kubernetes, please visit [here](https://kubernetes.io/)

 ## Prerequisite
 To deploy SMILE, kubernetes clusters be ready.